 Nic took the arrow but remained rooted to the spot.

 “You still goin’ to take the rack?
 There ain’t time now to do what needs doin’!”

 “A’course there is!
 They’re not nearly as close as you think.”

 “We won’t be able to carry it away fast enough,” Will added.

-With the words hack the head off Nic flung the arrow away from him, turned, and fled through the trees.
+With the words hack the head off, Nic flung the arrow down and fled into the wood.

 Hugh wanted to shout that he was a sniveling coward, but that would surely give away their position.
-Instead he quickly searched out the arrow, thrust it into his quiver and found his hunting knife and the small saw.
+Instead he quickly searched out the arrow, thrust it into his quiver, and returned with his knife and small saw.
 Before he knelt again he stared at Will.

 “You goin’ to be a girl about this and run off too?”

 “I reckon you need me to hold the rack steady while you saw.”

 Hugh relaxed.
 “Aye.
 I do.”
 He held up the knife.
 “Best get to work.”